-He was not merely a bystander though.
+He was not, however, merely a bystander.
 This young man carried the verdict of the Jerusalem counsel into hostile territory, witnessed Paul’s beachside appeal to the Ephesian elders, and supported him for two years in Rome.
-Timothy delivered, received, witnessed, or is named in: Romans, 1 and 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, and Philemon.
+Timothy delivered, received, witnessed, or is named in Romans, 1 and 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, and Philemon.
 Only Paul’s letter to Titus did not involve him.
-However, Paul wrote it from Ephesus, where a copy would have been made that Timothy no doubt read.
+However, Paul wrote this letter from Ephesus, where a copy would have been made that Timothy would no doubt have read.
 About 15 years after his commission, Paul sent him to Ephesus to be the pastor of that preeminent church, ministering among some of the greatest teachers and fighting the most destructive heretics of the first century.
-He was also the last person Paul wrote to, just days or weeks before his execution.
+He was also the last person to whom Paul wrote, just days or weeks before his execution.

-So enough talk about Timothy being some frail and fearful amateur with stomach trouble.
+So enough about Timothy being some frail and fearful amateur with a weak stomach.
 The text of the New Testament does not permit that.
-Consider that he was left in Thessalonica to face a mob, sent to Corinth to confront a carnal church, sent to Philippi to get an update while Paul was in prison, and then to a flagship church in Ephesus to pastor and protect them.
-All this while he was still a young man.
-He faced rejection, was often dismissed, and was constantly under pressure.
+Consider that he was left in Thessalonica to face a mob, sent to Corinth to confront a carnal church, sent to Philippi to get an update while Paul was in prison, and then relocated to a flagship church in Ephesus to pastor and protect them.
+All this while he was a young man.
+Timothy faced rejection, was often dismissed, and was constantly under pressure.